jacopotagliabue/magic-the-gpthering/README.md

 ![example card](example.png)

-Note that in this case the model actually picked *an existing card name* (you can double check online), and then "hallucinate" partially the rest.
+Note that in this case the model actually picked *an existing card name* (you can check [online](https://scryfall.com/card/2x2/66/venser-shaper-savant)), and then  partially "hallucinate" the rest.
 In general, as usual with these models, it is hard to make sure content is truly new.

 ## Generate cards